 Sudan rebels, unionists declare support for peace and unity

-The Sudan People’s Liberation Movement North (SPLM-N) El Hilu faction and the Democratic Unionist Party of Origin announced the signing of a declaration of support for issues of peace and voluntary unity at the Juba peace talks at a press conference held on Wednesday.
+The Sudan People’s Liberation Movement North (SPLM-N) El Hilu faction and the mainstream Democratic Unionist Party announced the signing of a declaration of support for issues of peace and voluntary unity at the Juba peace talks at a press conference held on Wednesday.

 The two parties declared their agreement on several items, the most important of which is affirming the commitment of the two parties to voluntary unity based on democracy, religious and cultural pluralism, social justice and respect for human rights, preventing the establishment of political parties on a religious basis, and giving all peoples their opportunity to develop their cultural and political experience.